So much about Brexit is still a mystery. But one thing’s for sure – procurement pros can help their organisation turn a negative into a positive!

 On a positive note, 73 per cent of procurement professionals believe their organisation sees procurement as an important part of its post-Brexit preparation process.

-At today’s Big Ideas Summit, Nick Ford discussed how procurement can help turn Brexit into an opportunity for their organisation.
+At our London Big Ideas Summit, Nick Ford discussed how procurement can help turn Brexit into an opportunity for their organisation.
 As businesses prepare, the role for procurement teams is increasing dramatically and it’s “a real opportunity to put procurement at the front and centre of your organisation.”

-Today Nick outlined a few ways procurement can add value.
+Here a just a few ways that procurement teams can add value:

 2. Enhance procurement position in the organisation

-The survey made it clear that Brexit will have the impact of putting procurement front and centre in organisations.
+The survey made it clear that Brexit will put procurement front and centre in organisations.

-Procurement functions that show more innovative approaches, see this as an opportunity rather than a risk and help companies get their act together can steal the spotlight and use it to great advantage.
+Procurement functions that show more innovative approaches and see this as an opportunity, rather than a risk, to help companies get their act together can steal the spotlight and use it to their great advantage.